Parth-007-git/Cloud-storage-setup/README.md

 **MENTOR**:NEELA SANTHOSH

-# DISCRIPTION OF TASK LIKE HOW YOU PERFORMED AND WHAT YOU HAVE DONE AND PASTE PICTURES OF OUTPUT

 **DISCRIPTION**: During my cloud computing internship, I successfully completed a core project focused on Cloud Storage Setup.
 The objective was to design, deploy, and secure a cloud storage environment using Amazon Web Services (AWS).
 This task involved not just the creation of a storage container (an S3 Bucket) but also the implementation of the Principle of Least Privilege through AWS Identity and Access Management (IAM).
 Below is the detailed, step-by-step breakdown of how I executed this task, from initial setup to permission validation.
 Phase 1: Setting Up the Amazon S3 Bucket.